DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ![Okta Client Credential Flow](/images/Okta/oauth_client_creds_flow.png) (© Okta)

-The Authorization Code flow is best used by server-side apps where the source code isn't publicly exposed.
+The Authorization Code flow is best used by server-side apps where the source code is not publicly exposed.
 The apps must be server-side because the request that exchanges the authorization code for a token requires a client secret, which has to be stored in your client.
 However, the server-side app requires an end user because it relies on interactions with the end user's web browser, which redirects the user and then receives the authorization code.

 Auth Code flow width: